nih-cfde/training-and-engagement/hackmd/AWS.md

 1. :heavy_check_mark: Have you checked out the [pre-workshop resources page](https://github.com/nih-cfde/training-and-engagement/wiki/Resources-for-Workshop-Attendees)?

-2. If you are on a windows computer, make sure you have Mobax term: https://mobaxterm.mobatek.net/
+2. If you are on a windows computer, make sure you have installed MobaXterm: https://mobaxterm.mobatek.net/

 ## Hello!